ergo-cms/theme-clean-blog/README.md

 If you prefer to do things manually to install a theme, then follow these instructions.

-Download and extract this theme into your `_themes` folder as 'sbs_clean_blog' and then edit your `config.ergo.js` file and change the setting theme to:
+Download and extract this theme into your `_themes` folder as 'clean-blog' and then edit your `config.ergo.js` file and change the setting theme to:

 ```
-	theme = 'sbs_clean_blog',
+	theme = 'clean-blog',
 ```

 Note that you may choose whatever folder name you like.